Wreath Macdonald polynomials as eigenstates: Introduction

-On this subspace of functions, we define two \textit{Gordon filtrations}.
-These are filtrations defined in terms of certain evaluations: roughly speaking, if a function vanishes on more evaluations, it lies deeper in the filtration.
+On this subspace of functions, we define two \textit{Gordon filtrations}, cf. also \cite{TsymBook} 3.2.4-3.2.5.
+These are filtrations defined in terms of certain evaluations: if a function vanishes on more evaluations, it lies deeper within the filtration.
 Using the known shuffle presentations of the $L$-operators from the previous paragraph, we can actually translate these evaluation functionals in terms of bosons in the horizontal Heisenberg subalgebra.
 This allows us to translate the filtrations as well, and from here, we can see that the plethystically-transformed, colored complete and elementary symmetric functions we care about each lie in a one-dimensional piece of the filtration.
-On the shuffle algebra side, it is not too hard to find shuffle elements spanning each of those one-dimensional pieces, giving us the desired shuffle presentations up to constants.
+On the shuffle algebra side, it is not too hard to find shuffle elements spanning each of these one-dimensional pieces, giving us the desired shuffle presentations up to constants.

 Examining the zeros of these shuffle elements, one may be disappointed by how little they impose on the newly added boxes.
-We end the paper with some combinatorial results on partitions necessary to convert these weak conditions into the triangularity results necessary to prove the theorem.
-Due to the specificity of our desired results we have been unable to find suitable references for this part of the paper.
+We end the paper with some combinatorial results on partitions necessary to convert these weak conditions into the triangularity results needed to prove the theorem.
+Due to the specificity of our desired results, we have been unable to find suitable references for this part of the paper.
 Therefore, we do not know if our arguments are novel.

 Strictly speaking, our results on the quantum toroidal algebra and the shuffle algebra only apply to $\ell\ge 3$.
-For $\ell=1,2$, the definitions of the quantum toroidal algebra, its vertex representation, and the shuffle algebra are different but the results do not change qualitatively.
-We recommend Section 5 of \cite{FeiTsym} as a reference for the necessary alterations in these cases.
+For $\ell=2$, the definitions of the quantum toroidal algebra, its vertex representation, and the shuffle algebra are different but we do not expect our results to change significantly.
+We recommend Section 5 of \cite{FeiTsym} as a reference for the necessary alterations in this case.